xdk2mam/xdk2mam-dashboard/README.md

 # Setting up the Node Dashboard
 ## Requirements on Node side

 The XDK2MAM dashboard works on Nodejs and uses a Mysql database named **xdk2mam** with user root and no password.
 If you do not have Mysql installed, you can download it and install it from  [MariaDB website](https://downloads.mariadb.org).
-If you don't feel like running a passwordless root user, you can change the password on /backend/dbConfig.json to match your existing password.
+If you don't like the idea of running a passwordless root user, you can change the password on /backend/dbConfig.json to match your existing password.
+Default is set to user root and no password.

 Now that we have met the requirements let's jump to the installation!

 ## Dashboard Installation.
 Setting up the Mysql Database